 Holm’s first victim was Alexander Brown-Thieriault (CAN), a dual-style wrestler who was not of the same competitive level.
 The points piled up quickly, as Holm raced out to a dominant tech.
 Up next was the aforementioned Pulido, who played a tight yet controlled game, doing his best not to open up against Holm’s attacks.
 In the finals, Alfonso Yepez (MEX) (who pretty much appeared to want to be anywhere else but on that mat) had no answer for what was coming, despite his best efforts to scamper out of trouble.
 It was another tech fall for Holm, and one that brought with it a gold that further cemented the Minnesotan’s status as the man to beat next month at Carver Hawkeye Arena.

 The gauntlet has been thrown down.
 Holm wanted to accomplish qualifying the weight and he did just that.
 With the Olympic Trials looming ever closer, there is now approximately a four week break until the next battles begin.
-It’ll be interesting to see where and how things stack up in Iowa, but Jordan Holm has already planted his flag.
+It’ll be interesting to see where and how things stack up in Iowa, but Holm has already planted his flag.

-Close Call for Joe Rau
+Close Call for Rau

-Rau’s day got twisted up in the semifinals, as Yasmany Cabrera (CUB) snagged a headlock that resulted in a fall.
-Rau came back nicely to earn a bronze via technical fall over David Albino (BR).
-Couple that with his first-round win over Pan Ams silver medalist Kevin Castillo (HON) and in any other circumstance, this would have been looked at as a very strong showing.
+Rau’s day got twisted up in the semifinals, as Yasmany Lugo Cabrera (CUB) snagged a headlock that resulted in a fall.
+Rau came back nicely to earn a bronze via tech over David Albino (BRA).
+Couple that with his first-round win over Pan Ams silver medalist Kevin Mejia Castillo (HON), and under any other circumstance, this would have been looked at as a very strong showing.